duk-37/dc29-badge-stuff/README.md

 ## Compiling
 + Run `make` to compile.
 Output file is in output/music.uf2
   + If you are on MacOS: use homebrew to install a full clang build (`brew install llvm`) as lld isn't a thing on the default clang for some fucking reason
-  + If you are on linux - make sure lld is install (sudo apt install lld)
+  + If you are on linux - make sure lld is installed (sudo apt install lld)

 ## Usage
 + Run `make`